 Sacred Heart Central School is one of a kind.
-From its unmatched sense of community, to the countless extracurriculars it provides to students across the board, Sacred Heart is a place where all feel accepted, and where people can really be themselves.
+From its unmatched sense of community, to the countless opportunities it provides to students across the board, Sacred Heart is a place where we all feel accepted, and where people can really be themselves.

 Sacred Heart truly is a community, and everyone knows everyone.
-In a smaller school, students are able to work in smaller classes and form stronger relationships with their teachers and peers.
-Regular community events such as barbeques, Masses, breakfasts and whole-school sports days, reinforce this feeling of family and community.
-There really is a place for everyone at Sacred Heart, and all are made to feel welcome and accepted.
+In our smaller school, we are able to work in smaller classes and form stronger relationships with our teachers and peers.
+Regular community events such as barbecues, Masses, breakfasts and whole-school sports days, reinforce this feeling of family and community.
+There really is a place for everyone at Sacred Heart, and we are all made to feel welcome and accepted.

 Although Sacred Heart may be a smaller school, it certainly doesn't provide a smaller amount of opportunities to its students.
-Sacred Heart provides pathways to students in so many areas.
-There is something for everyone at Sacred Heart, and every student is recognised and applauded for whatever it is they do.
+Sacred Heart provides us pathways s in so many areas.
+There is something for everyone at Sacred Heart, and every student is recognised and applauded for whatever it is we do.
 Students at Sacred Heart are a part of not only a school, but a community.
 Sacred Heart is unique in so many ways, and it's what's so different about our little school that makes it so great.
+Sacred Heart School is a Catholic systemic Co-educational School located in Cootamundra.